UniversityRadioYork/MyRadio/README.md

 To do this, go to [Codespaces](https://github.com/UniversityRadioYork/MyRadio/codespaces), and hit New Codespace.
 After a minute or so you'll be dropped into a Visual Studio Code window, running remotely on a GitHub server.
-Switch to the Ports tab on the bottom, and click on the Local Address next to port 7080 to open a MyRadio browser tab.
+Switch to the Ports tab on the bottom (or, if it doesn't show up, press <kbd>Ctrl+Shift+P</kbd> and select `View: Toggle Ports`), and click on the Local Address next to port 7080 to open a MyRadio browser tab.
 Then, follow the steps below from Database onwards - the database hostname is `postgres` and the database password is `myradio`.

+To debug the code, press <kbd>F5</kbd>, or <kbd>Ctrl+Shift+P</kbd> and select `Start Debugging`.
+You can place breakpoints anywhere in the PHP code by clicking to the left of the line number, and execution will be paused when that line is reached.

+The codespace includes Mailhog, which will trap any emails sent by MyRadio.
+To see them, click the Local Address next to port 8025 in the Ports panel.

 Super Quickstart
 ==========